 Meningitis Spotlight Session 2022

 In 2020, we launched our first ever series of virtual meningitis webinars, with great success.
-We are therefore delighted that on November 16th 2022 our virtual event will be returning via Zoom webinars, with a new name the ‘Meningitis spotlight session’.
-This virtual event is completely free, and we welcome participants from all over the world to join us, and pose questions to our eminent speakers.
-After all speakers in a session have presented, there will be a group discussion and Q&A session, moderated by the session Chair.
+We are therefore delighted that on November 16th 2022 our virtual event returned via Zoom webinars, with a new name the ‘Meningitis spotlight session’.
+This virtual event is completely free, and we welcomed participants from all over the world to join us, pose questions to our eminent speakers and engage in a group discussion and Q&A session moderated by the session Chair.

 13:30-13.35 Welcome and introduction - Vinny Smith, MRF and CoMO